me.jpeg

 I am a postdoc in the Department of Electrical Engineering and Computer Sciences (EECS) at UC Berkeley, advised by Prof. David Wagner.
 I received my Ph.D. in Computer Science and Technology from Tsinghua University in 2023, advised by Prof. Bo Zhang and Prof. Xiaolin Hu.
 I was also honored to work with Prof. Jun Zhu and Prof. Jianming Li.
 I received my Bachelor’s degree in Mathematics and Physics from Tsinghua University in 2017.

-I'm in the job market this year.
+I'm on the job market this year.

 Special thanks to Kexin for taking the profile picture.